Alcohol is Australia’s most widely used drug, but it can cause significant harm to people and society, especially when consumed at risky levels.

 It’s an offence to give a false name and address, or to refuse to show proof of age, and you can be fined.

-Your driver’s licence is the best proof of age, but if you don’t yet have it, you can get a proof of age card.
-Forms are available at Australia Post.
+Your driver’s licence is the best proof of age, but if you don’t yet have it, you can get a proof of age card which is recognised across Australia.
+Application forms are available at some VicRoads and Australia Post offices and the Victorian Commission for Gambling and Liquor Regulation.

 Parents or guardians can provide alcohol to their own children under the age of 18 in their private home.

-In someone else’s home, it is illegal for a person to provide alcohol to someone under the age of 18 without permission from their parent or guardian.
+In someone else’s home, it is illegal for a person to provide alcohol to someone under 18 without permission from their parent or guardian.
 Adults who do so face fines of up to $19,343.

-It’s advisable for parents who are organising parties for young people under the age of 18 to get written permission about service of alcohol from the parents of the kids attending the party.
-This also applies for social visits that are not parties.
+It’s advisable for anyone who is organising parties for young people under 18 to get written permission from their parents or guardians.
+This also applies to social visits.

-As of 13 September 2018, changes to the Liquor Control Reform Act require adults supplying alcohol to anyone under 18 in their home to demonstrate responsible supervision of the supply of liquor.
+The Liquor Control Reform Act requires adults supplying alcohol to anyone under 18 in their home to demonstrate responsible supervision of the supply of liquor.

 - the age of the minor